 Besides the challenges they face with finances and work motivation, they are also challenged with opposite sex relationships.
 They have discovered that young ladies in the local community see the young guy and think “Wow, I can have a house” so they come and get pregnant.
 Even their parents promote the behaviour.
 The girls don’t know that it all goes away if not done right.
 It’s difficult for the young men to have good relationships.
 When they leave the orphanage it’s like getting out of the cage.

 He goes on to say this about challenges they face “its not the institution as much as it is the response to it.
 For example, in relationship to learning/maturing/chores he’s observed 3 responses: 1) rebellion and interpretation that they were being ‘made’ to do something rather than participating in something to learn, 2) embracing the learning experience as opportunity, or 3) appearing to take responsibility, but in actual fact they are only doing so for the purpose of gaining ‘favor.’
-They do not know how they are already favored and part of a family, os their heart is deceived and they believe they have to work or do to be accepted.”
+They do not know how they are already favored and part of a family, so their heart is deceived and they believe they have to work or do to be accepted.”

 When asked what his dream for the young men would be he points to better education that prepares them for work.
 In his estimation, after grade 10, all the kids should be made to do vocational training (and learn how to do business).
 So he would want for them to obtain that earlier than coming to his facility.
 Provide them with courses on how to run a business, find a way to show them how to do it, and then provide money to start.
 There are many training courses available.